 The great thing about this pie is that you probably already have everything you need to make it.
 The Hoosier Mama Book of Pie shows you how to take sugar and cream and turn it into a pie with notes of creme brulee and buttery vanilla.

-Entries tagged with 'The Hoosier Mama Book of Pie'
+'The Hoosier Mama Book of Pie' on Serious Eats

 We begin our feature with a classic: apple pie.
 The Hoosier Mama Book of Pie takes its time with this one, using an all-butter double crust, and baking a macerated apple filling in its own cooked-down, subtly spiced syrup.
 They've thought of everything, from a pie wash to gloss the crust, to Crust Dust, a mixture of flour and sugar used to prep the pie shell before filling.
 It's so good, it's served year-round at Hoosier Mama Pie Company.